acharjee0712/acceptsuitenodeheroku/documents/AcceptCustomer.md

 ![Image of CustomerForm](images/CustomerForm.PNG)

-After receiving the token, the form is submitted by passing the received token to the input in the form.
+After receiving the token from the acceptCustomer function, the form is submitted by passing the received token to the input in the form.
-When the form is posted, the hosted payment form is automatically displayed on the screen.
+When the form is posted, the accept customer form is automatically displayed on the screen.

 ![Image of CustomerPaymentForm](images/CustomerPaymentForm.PNG)